skanev/playground/scheme/sicp/notes/week-04.markdown

 ## Questions

+* There is a quote in the foreword - "In Pascal the plethora of declarable data structures induces a specialization within functions that inhibits and penalizes casual cooperation.
+It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structure.".
+I'm not sure what it means, because of the ambiguity - "It is better in Pascal" or "It is better in general"?

 ## Various

 * With the rational numbers example, calculating the `gcd` can be done either in construction time (`make-rat`) or in selection time (`numer` and `denom`).
 This is a good example of the flexibility in data abstraction.
 I didn't occur to me that doing it in selection time can be faster in some cases.
 * The parts of subtraction are called "minuend", "subtrahend" and "difference".
 Neat.
+* "The names car and cdr persist because simple combinations like cadr are pronounceable."
+This even sounds true.
+Wow.

 ## Constructors, selectors and abstraction barriers